harupong/miscellaneous-translations/a-hackers-guide-to-git.md

 ### git-bisect

 `git bisect` is an indispensable tool when you need to figure out which commit introduced a breaking change.
 The `bisect` command does a binary search through your commit history to help you find the breaking change as quickly as possible.
-To get started simply run `git bisect start`.
-Then you need to `bisect` a couple of important hints: you can tell Git that the commit you’re currently on is broken with `git bisect bad`.
+To get started, simply run `git bisect start`, and tell Git that the commit you’re currently on is broken with `git bisect bad`.
 Then, you can give Git a commit that you know is working with `git bisect good <commit>`.

 ~~~~ {.no-highlight}
 $ git bisect start